Conveuropean logo

 Basel Switzerland

-Last thursday I read in my tech feeds that Google had released an standalone camera app in the play store, to simulate programmatically depth-of-field lens-blur effects to the shots taken with the phone.
+Last Thursday I read in my tech feeds that Google had released a standalone camera app in the Play Store, to simulate depth-of-field lens-blur effects programmatically to the shots taken with the phone.
 Since I had updated my "old" galaxy nexus maguro to CM11 the night before I decided to give a go to this new app.

 Canals of Amsterdam